 💭 Recipe tips and notes

 Adjust the level of spice to taste preference.
-Marinades are very easily adaptable to preference, so if you like it spicy then add extra ginger!
+Marinades are very easily adapted to preference, so if you like it spicy then add extra ginger!

 Cut the chicken breasts to roughly equal sizes.
 If you are using chicken breasts you are dicing yourself into smaller pieces, try to do so into roughly similar sizes for a similar cook time.

 Check the internal temperature!
-Always be sure the chicken has an internal temperature of 165F at its thickest part.
+Always be sure the chicken has an internal temperature of 165F at its thickest part using a meat thermometer.

-🍽 How to serve this grilled honey ginger chicken
+🍽 How to serve grilled honey and ginger chicken

 Outdoor grilling always needs lots of sides in my opinion!
 Our table is always covered in bowls and plates of tasty sides.
 Some ideas: